if-scientific/RFSwitchChassisExampleScripts/README.md

 ## INST:IP
 ### Parameters
-This command takes 0 paramters.
+This command can take 1 parameter.
+This parameter is th ip address to switch the device into.

 ### Description
-This command should only be run as a query.
+This command is used to check or change the ip address exclusively.

-This command will return the current static ip address set to the machine.
+If ran as a query, the command will return the current IP address of the machine.

+If not, the device will set its ip address to the parameter given if possible.
+If the ip address change was successful, the machine will restart.